 In 2006, Russian billionaire and owner of Chelsea Football Club Roman Abramovich bought ‘VIP 1’ for £285,000.

 While these personalised car registrations may be a little out of reach for most of us, you can still have your own bespoke plate to cherish.
-We have almost 50 million registrations on offer that start at a rather more reasonably priced £59.00 plus VAT and DVLA transfer fee.
+We have more than 50 million registrations on offer that start at a rather more reasonably priced £59.00 plus VAT and DVLA transfer fee.
 So why not splash out in 2017 on a little something just for you?
 Dont forget, Valentines Day is just round the corner.